Maya calendar: Tzolkʼin

 The tzolkʼin (in modern Maya orthography; also commonly written tzolkin) is the name commonly employed by Mayanist researchers for the Maya Sacred Round or 260-day calendar.
 The word tzolkʼin is a neologism coined in Yucatec Maya, to mean "count of days" (Coe 1992).
 The various names of this calendar as used by precolumbian Maya people are still debated by scholars.
 The Aztec calendar equivalent was called Tōnalpōhualli, in the Nahuatl language.

+The purpose of the 260-day calendar is to visualize the agricultural schedule.
+The calendar starts in early February; the first visible moon which is one or two days later than the astronomical new moon in early February is the beginning point of the calendar.
+The system timed by lunar phases got the Maya people interested in the observations of lunar phenomena including solar eclipses.
+The 260 days end in October once the harvest was yielded.

 The tzolkʼin calendar combines twenty day names with the thirteen day numbers to produce 260 unique days.
 It is used to determine the time of religious and ceremonial events and for divination.
 Each successive day is numbered from 1 up to 13 and then starting again at 1.
 Separately from this, every day is given a name in sequence from a list of 20 day names: